 • Gas heaters are the fastest method for heating your pool, providing a comfortable temperature for swimming on demand.
 Gas is best for heating pools

-or spas for short periods of time.
+or spas for short periods.

 • Gas heaters can easily maintain any desired temperature regardless of the weather.

-• Gas heaters are effective, but expensive to operate.
+• Gas heaters are effective but expensive to operate.

 Please call us on (02) 9970 5115 for more information on Waterco Heat Pumps.